mauriziospaccialbelli/MakeRoll/README.md

 For now MakeRoll works with most of the filaments on the market, if there were any filaments that are not compatible with MakeRoll, please report it, thanks.

+Here is a video to better understand [youtube](https://www.youtube.com/watch?v=0LwdssKLHrM)

-MakeRoll is a RepRap project born in [3Dingegno.com](http://www.3dingegno.com) by MaurinoWeb and Marco Spaccialbelli.
+MakeRoll is a [RepRap](http://reprap.org/wiki/MakeRoll) project born in [3Dingegno.com](http://www.3dingegno.com) by MaurinoWeb and Marco Spaccialbelli.

-A greeting from MaurinoWeb by [3Dingegno.com](http://www.3dingegno.com)
+A greeting from MaurinoWeb by 3Dingegno.com